hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 **Butterflies Dataset**: All four models achieved greater than 87% test accuracy with both the Inception V3 and the Xception models performing the best at 100%.

+**Overall, in training accuracy, the Inception V3 model performed the best with an average of 82% followed by Xception at 81.3%, VGG16 at 64.2% and VGG19 at 63%.**

 ### Fine Tuning
 **Noodles Dataset**: Both the VGG16 and the Inception V3 models benefited from fine tuning.
 The VGG16 model increased its accuracy from 85.7% to 93.8% and the Inception V3 model from 85.7% to 90.6%.
 On the other hand, both the VGG19 and the Xception models saw a degradation in test accuracy.
 The VGG19 model's accuracy dropped from 85.7% to 78.1% and the Xception model reported a drop from 100% to 84.4%.